landlab/tutorials/README.md

 Use the command ``$ ipython notebook`` to launch the iPython notebook viewer (it will open locally in your browser).
 Then navigate to the ``.ipynb`` tutorial you want to run and click to open it.

-To run the notebook, place your cursor in a code cell and type ``shift`` ``enter``.
+To run the code in the notebook, place your cursor in a code cell and type ``shift`` ``enter``.
 The order in which you run the cells matters.
 You can even experiment with typing your own code into the cell and running that.